 12) Go Horseback Riding in Mindo

 It’s possible to pursue a 2-hour trail ride from stables located just 3-kilometers from Mindo.
-It’s $12 and can be booked with the many tour agencies in town.
+To do so costs a modest $12.
+This horseback ride can be booked with the many tour agencies in town.

 13) Tour Mindo’s Orchid Garden